ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ![autoplay right](loading-indicator.mp4)

-^ Indicate progress and network operations
+^ Indicate appropriate progress on network operations

+^ With so many loading state options available

+^ Selecting the option best suited for your user experience

 ---

 # 🛠 🕰

+^ Lets dive into a bit of Android history

-^ How could we have handled this before paging?
+^ What options did we have available before JetPack?

 ---